Solution-Focused Brief Therapy (SFBT)

 Solution-focused brief therapy

 Many forms of therapy involve revisiting past events and reexamining one’s childhood.
 Doing so often helps clients identify and understand where their challenges in life may be coming from, which is often the first step toward investigating solutions.
 For some mental health problems, this is a necessary part of the process to manage presenting problems.
 However, not everyone needs to go through that process to gain the benefits of therapy.
-That’s where a solution focused approach may be helpful.
+That’s where solution-focused brief therapy (SFBT), a type of therapy that emphasizes present and future solutions over past experiences, may be helpful.

 It can best be thought of as a way of thinking rather than a set of therapeutic techniques.
-Per the same source, it “focuses on what clients can do versus what clients cannot do.
+Per the same source, solution-focused brief therapy “focuses on what clients can do versus what clients cannot do.
 Instead of focusing and exploring clients’ problems and deficiencies, the focus is on the successes and accomplishments when clients are able to address their problems of living satisfactorily”.

 How does SFBT work?